Glock G44 15-Round Magazine: OEM .22 LR, In Stock 2026

 Glock Confirms G44 15-Round Magazine

 On April 17, 2026, Glock, Inc. officially announced a new 15-round magazine for the G44 via @GLOCKInc on Twitter/X. The announcement grouped three magazines into a single May 2026 dealer release: the G43X and G48 15-round Slimline magazines, and this new G44 15-round rimfire magazine.
-The G44 is Glock's .22 LR training pistol, released in 2020 on the G19 frame footprint with a hybrid steel/polymer slide, and it has shipped exclusively with 10-round magazines since launch.
+The G44 is Glock's .22 LR training pistol, introduced in late 2019 on the G19 frame footprint with a hybrid steel/polymer slide, and it had shipped exclusively with 10-round magazines from launch until this release.

 Why 15 Rounds Matters for .22 LR Training